Montgomery St. Peter Montgomery St. Peter

 Prepare for the Weather

 The hike wasn’t too difficult but it definitely helped having an experienced guide leading the way, watching out for icy crevices and rapidly changing weather.
-At times, the temperature would drop several degrees or a blizzard would roll in.
+At times the temperature would drop several degrees or a blizzard would roll in.
 This was especially true, the higher we climbed in elevation.
-The decent down the mountain side took about 30 minutes.
+The descent down the mountainside took about 30 minutes.
 By the time we reached the car, it was nearly dark again.

 A Scenic Drive & Tasty Rest Stop